IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ![Map the two customerID keys](../.gitbook/assets/images/dv/dv-data-join-2-columns.png)

-In the next panel we'll give our joined data a unique name (to be consistent with SQL standards, pick an all uppercase name), I chose `XXXBILLINGPRODUCTS` (where `XXX` is my user ID), then review the joined table to ensure all columns are present and only one `customerID` column exists.
+In the next panel we'll give our joined data a unique name (to be consistent with SQL standards, pick an all uppercase name), I chose `XXXBILLINGPRODUCTS` (where `XXX` is my *All Upper Case* user ID), then review the joined table to ensure all columns are present and only one `customerID` column exists.
 Click *Next* to continue.

 ![Review the proposed joined table](../.gitbook/assets/images/dv/dv-data-join-3-review.png)